 Is there an obsession with getting as many followers and likers?

-A popular misconception among digital marketers today (especially the late adaptors) is that likers and followers are the end goal of their social media assets.
-For them, having thousands or millions of page followers is equal to brand awareness and successful online marketing.
+A popular misconception among social media marketers today (especially the late adaptors) is that likers and followers are the end goal of their social media assets.
+For them, having thousands or millions of page followers is equal to brand awareness and successful social media marketing.

 But what they don’t realize is that there are more significant factors in measuring social relevance.